Website Manager

 No, you may not request specific players be placed on your team; however, as the manager you are guaranteed that your children will be placed on your team and you may name up to three Assistant Coaches whose children will also be placed on your team.

-How many games and practices each week?
-This will vary by division:
+How many games and practices each week in each division?

 • A (Tee Ball) – Saturday Only.
 1 hour practice followed by a 1 hour game.